Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 # Step 1: Identify Serial line
-- Connect the Console Cable (RJ-45 to USB in my case) on the port labeled "console" on the Router/Switch(RJ-45 side), and the USB side on the PC
+- Connect the Rollover/Console Cable (RJ-45 to USB in my case) on the port labeled "console" on the Router/Switch(RJ-45 side), and the USB side on the PC
 - Open the application "Device Manager" on your local computer, Click on the PORTS (COM &LPT) section, And look for "USB Serial Port (COM?)" example: COM5, COM3.
 - Open a terminal emulator (PuTTY, Tera Term,etc..), Choose Serial NOT SSH OR TELNET, Set the COM port number to the one found in Device Manager (example: COM5, COM3)